NirvanaStar/webcrawlerapp/README.md

 ##Motivation
 By showing the apps' information in from the search box provided by our website, user can finally understand the status of app and get the better search result the app store provided.

-##Components
-This project consists of two components:

-A crawler to dig the app information(title, category, icon, rating, etc) from appstore.
-A webpage including back-end and front-end to provide the search-box to let user can search apps according the filters.

 ##Usage
 Install lastest verison of Node.JS, ElasticSearch, MongoDB
 npm install
+Run elasticsearch and MongoDB
 supervisor ./bin/www
 webpack --watch
 Test page with url localhost:3000

+##Components
+This project consists of two components:

+A crawler to dig the app information(title, category, icon, rating, etc) from appstore.
+A webpage including back-end and front-end to provide the search-box to let user can search apps according the filters.

 ##Crawler